About 14 years ago, I walked into a movie screening hoping to be entertained, informed, and maybe inspired.

 The movie’s depiction of the suffering of the animals and people involved in animal agriculture, coupled with its profound message of transformation and hope, literally opened my mind and heart.
 I remember exiting the movie in a kind of daze; then calling my partner and telling him, “I’m vegan.”

-That movie was the acclaimed Peaceable Kingdom by producers … Continue reading
+That movie was the acclaimed Peaceable Kingdom … Continue reading

 I wanted to make sure you knew about Lori Moore’s recent WWMT (Channel 3) segment on Vegan Kalamazoo.

 Many thanks to Lori, who is such a great interviewer!
 She asks the best questions and is so much fun.